microsoftgraph/microsoft-graph-comms-samples/README.md

 ## Prerequisites

 * Visual Studio.
 You can download the community version [here](http://www.visualstudio.com) for free.
-* Mirosoft Azure Subscription (If you do not already have a subscription, you can register for a <a href="https://azure.microsoft.com/en-us/free/" target="_blank">free account</a>)
+* Mirosoft Azure Subscription (If you do not already have a subscription, you can register for a [free account](https://azure.microsoft.com/en-us/free/))
 * [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)
 * [Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/install-azurerm-ps?view=azurermps-6.8.1)
 * [Skype for Business Online Connector module](https://docs.microsoft.com/en-us/office365/enterprise/powershell/manage-skype-for-business-online-with-office-365-powershell)
-* Install .Net Framework 4.7.1.
-Some samples will not build if you do not install this.
+* [.Net Framework 4.7.1](https://dotnet.microsoft.com/download/dotnet-framework/net471), some samples will not build if you do not install this.
 * You will need Postman, Fiddler, or an equivalent installed to formulate HTTP requests and inspect the responses.
 The following tools are widely used in web development, but if you are familiar with another tool, the instructions in this sample should still apply.
     + [Postman desktop app](https://www.getpostman.com/)
     + [Telerik Fiddler](http://www.telerik.com/fiddler)